Remasuri/TITSAPI/README.md

   "messageType": "myMessageResponse"
 }
 ```
-# Data-Endpoint
+# Websocket-Endpoint
 The Data-Endpoint is designed around fetching data from T.I.T.S.
 (Example: Getting a list of all available items)
-The Endpoint is accessed over the address `ws:localhost:42069/Data`.
+The Endpoint is accessed over the address `ws:localhost:42069/websocket`.
 ## Get List of available items
 This request lets you get a list of all available items in the users Model-Importer